Redact Documents in RapidReview

 When you run a search in RapidReview or the standard redaction tool, it applies a text redaction to the page.
 Text redactions cannot be moved freely on the page.
 However, sometimes you may need to do this if you have applied Optical Character Recognition (OCR) to the document, or the redactions need to cover an additional area on the page.

-2. Click Launch RapidReview (wrench icon) Launch RapidReview.
+2. Click Launch RapidReview (wrench icon) Button to launch the RapidReview tool on a request.

-3. Click on the document that has draft redactions you need to change Document name link.
+3. Click on the document that has draft redactions you need to change Document management interface showing unprocessed documents and a highlighted file name.

-5. Click on the redaction and drag it to a new location and change the size/shape as needed Configure redaction blackout.
+5. Click on the redaction and drag it to a new location and change the size/shape as needed Resize the redaction area on a document.

 Finalize Redactions on a Document